ffmmulder/sarek_documentation/README.md

 #### Create custom config file

 First we create a conf_custom subfolder in the sarek folder where the custom configs will be stored<br>
-Next in that folder we create a new file the name 'umcu_grch37.config' with the following contents, explanations are added in the config file<br>

-In order to use custom genome resources one must set the following parameters:
+In order to use custom genome resources one must set the following parameters in the custom config file:
 ```
   //When using your own custom genomes, set igenomes_ignore to true in order for sarek to not use igenomes resources
   igenomes_ignore = true